Plan4Health Success Story: Go Healthy, Columbus

 Healthy Communities in Columbus, Indiana, is an established coalition dedicated to engaging residents and partners in building healthy, vibrant places.
 Through Plan4Health, the coalition focused on increasing daily physical activity.

-Project strategies included bridging policy adoption and implementation, collaborating with city planning to design and implement bicycle and pedestrian plans, and promoting community design that encourages healthy, active living.
+Healthy Communities project strategies included bridging policy adoption and implementation, collaborating with city planning to design and implement bicycle and pedestrian plans, and promoting community design that encourages healthy, active living.

 The 2015 community health needs assessment in Columbus identified key risk factors that are linked with chronic disease.
 Nearly 40 percent of the population had been diagnosed with high blood pressure, and just under 84 percent have one or more cardiovascular risk factors.
 The assessment also indicated that only 49 percent of the population gets the recommended amount of daily physical activity.